hotosm/learnosm/_posts/en/0200-12-05-glossary_en.md

 **GDACS :  Global Disaster Alert and Coordination System** ; GDACS is a cooperation framework under the United Nations umbrella.
 It includes disaster managers and disaster information systems worldwide and aims at filling the information and coordination gap in the first phase after major disasters.
 GDACS provides real-time access to web‐based disaster information systems and related coordination tools.

+**GPS/GNSS : Global Positioning System (GPS)/ Global Navigation Satellite System (GNSS)** ; It is an umbrella term for all global satellite positioning systems.

 **[iD editor](/en/beginner/id-editor/)** - Web-based beginner-friendly OpenStreetMap editor designed by Mapbox.

 **IDP : Internally Displaced Person** ; is a person that is forced to flee his or her home while continuing to remain within their country's borders.